kemtardif/Rocket-Elevator-Foundation/README.md

 -Implementation of tests for various section of the RoR app.
 -Implement and test (using Nunit) of the ElevatorMedia namespace with single class Streamer, having a method getContent that return a string of HTML media content.

+-NOTE : this the updated readme and include the informations for rails and csharp.

 ### Explanations for first requirement:

 -The following gem were added (Faraday wasn't used) :